parsaeisa/Notes/Software engineering/managing.md

 Sometimes we don't know whether a policy or action is good or not.
 Sometimes we can stop thinking & investigating and test it for a while.
 For example in the case of features, we roll it out in buckets.
 These two are related.

+* Layers in a company are not seperated from each other.
+Each layer should consider other layers resources (hard & soft resources).
+You can see an example of cooperating between devlopers & QA layer in the **test automation** section of this document.

 ## Toolbox